Repurchase of shares

 Wallenstam is mandated through resolutions at AGM’s to repurchase Wallenstam shares.
 The purpose is to enable any possible acquisitions to adjust the company’s capital structure and thus contribute to the more efficient use of the company’s resources.

 During the years 2000-2018, Wallenstam has used this opportunity through regular repurchases.
-Under the current business plan, Wallenstam will not repurchase shares to the same extent as before, as the company's capital will instead be used for investments in the business.
+Under the current business plan, Wallenstam does not buy back shares to the same extent as before, as the company's capital is mainly used for investments in the business.

 A number of restrictions apply to repurchases.
 These derive from AGM resolutions, legislation and other regulations.
 The limitations are: